-2015 (Columbus): Made 28 appearances (28 starts) at leftback in his second season with Crew SC ... registered seven assists, leading all League defenders in the category ... made his season debut with a start at Houston (March 7) ... notched his first assist of the season on Kei Kamara’s goal versus Toronto FC (March 14) ... missed the team’s contest against New York (March 28) while on international duty with the Costa Rica National Team ... was listed as questionable ahead of the club’s matches at Vancouver (April 8) and at New England (April 11) and did not dress ... returned to the lineup with a start vs. Orlando (April 18) ... started against vs. Philadelphia (April 25), registering his second assist of the season ... recorded his third assist of the campaign on Kei Kamara’s opening goal vs. Seattle (May 9) ... started the club’s international friendly vs. Valencia CF (May 27) ... tallied his fourth assist of the season at Orlando (May 30), marking his 10th career helper for the club ... notched his fifth assist vs. New England (June 24), becoming the League’s leader among defenders in the category ... helped Crew SC keep a clean sheet with a start in a 1-0 win at Chicago (July 15) ... extended his League lead in assists by a defender with his sixth, a game-winning assist, vs. Chicago (July 19) ... was named as an MLS All-Star for the first time and played 45 minutes in the 2015 AT&T MLS All-Star Game vs. Tottenham Hotspur (July 29) ... served a one-match suspension for yellow-card accumulation at Colorado (August 8) ... returned to the starting lineup against New York City FC (August 19) ... received an international call-up by Costa Rica ahead of friendlies against Brazil and Uruguay ... missed Crew SC’s match against FC Dallas (September 6) while with Costa Rica ... returned to the starting lineup at Philadelphia (September 12) ... missed the match at D.C.
-United (September 19) after being listed as questionable with a right quadriceps strain ... returned to the starting lineup vs. Portland (September 26) ... made his 50th all-time Crew SC start and appearance by starting the match at New York (October 3) ... helped Crew SC keep a clean sheet with a start in a 2-0 win at Toronto (October 17) ... recorded his seventh assist of the campaign as part of a 5-0 blanking of D.C.
-United (October 25) ...
+2015 (Columbus): Francis made 28 appearances (28 starts) at leftback in his second season with Crew SC, registering seven assists, leading all League defenders in the category while winning Crew SC's Defender of the Year award.
+He made his season debut with a start at Houston (March 7) and notched his first assist of the season on Kei Kamara’s goal versus Toronto FC (March 14).
+He missed the team’s contest against New York (March 28) while on international duty with the Costa Rica National Team.
+He started against Philadelphia (April 25), registering his second assist of the season and recorded his third assist of the campaign on Kei Kamara’s opening goal vs. Seattle (May 9).
+Francis started the club’s international friendly vs. Valencia CF (May 27).
+He tallied his fourth assist of the season at Orlando (May 30), marking his 10th career helper for the club and notched his fifth assist vs. New England (June 24), becoming the League’s leader among defenders in the category.
+He extended that lead in assists by a defender with his sixth, a game-winning assist, vs. Chicago (July 19).
+He was named as an MLS All-Star for the first time and played 45 minutes in the 2015 AT&T MLS All-Star Game vs. Tottenham Hotspur (July 29).
+Francis made his 50th all-time Crew SC start and appearance by starting the match at New York (October 3).
+The defender recorded his seventh assist of the campaign as part of a 5-0 blanking of D.C.
+United (October 25).
+In the Audi 2015 MLS Cup Playoffs, Francis started all five matches for Columbus, recording his first career postseason assist in the Second Leg of the Eastern Conference Semifinals against Montreal (November 8).
 Francis did not make an appearance in the 2015 Lamar Hunt U.S. Open Cup.

 2014 (Columbus): Francis made 24 starts at leftback and recorded six assists in his debut MLS campaign.
 He made his Columbus -- and MLS -- debuts in a start in the team’s 2014 Season Opener against D.C.
 United (March 8).
 Francis recorded his first career MLS assist on Federico Higuain’s goal at San Jose (April 13).
 He was called-in to Costa Rica Men’s National Team’s 30-man preliminary roster ahead of the 2014 FIFA World Cup and departed ahead of the match at Portland (May 17) for international duty.
 Francis was officially named to Costa Rica’s final 23-man roster that advanced out of the Group Stage of the 2014 FIFA World Cup.
 After returning, he recorded assists in matches versus Toronto FC (August 9), versus Houston (August 23) and versus Chivas USA (September 7), while adding two at Houston (September 13).
 He earned a second yellow card and subsequent red card in the match at New England (October 4); he missed the match at Philadelphia (October 11) and at New York (October 19) through suspension.
 Francis made his postseason debut by starting at leftback in the Black & Gold’s opener versus New England (November 1) and in the second leg at the Revolution (November 9).
 He earned a call-up to the Costa Rica National Team for its friendly against Uruguay in Montevideo on November 13.
 Francis did not make an appearance in the 2014 Lamar Hunt U.S. Open Cup while on 2014 FIFA World Cup duty for Costa Rica.